ChandanKr/Recipes-Radar-React-App-Major-Project/README.md

 * [Recipes Radar - Recipes Discovered, Tastes Savored](https://recipes-radar-react-app-by-chandan.netlify.app/)

 ### **Project Description:**
-> Recipes Radar ia a react based application, in which there are many pages, basically components, like header, footer, landingpage, filters-page, detailed recipe page, about-us, contact-us and many more.
+> Recipes Radar is a react based application, in which there are many pages, basically components, like header, footer, landingpage, filters-page, detailed recipe page, about-us, contact-us and many more.
 This project is basically an idea to find out the recipes of food items that a user can filter out according to their need.

 ## **Project Features:**
 - 3 colored theme based UI.